 - C Squadron – 6th Division

-Researching a soldier who served in the 19th Hussars in WW1
+Researching a soldier who served in the 19th Hussars in the First World War

-Other Ranks: A service record is the most important document to find, though a large percentage were destroyed in the Blitz.
-If a soldier served past January 1921 then their service record should still be with the Ministry of Defence and I have a guide on my Second World War website: Ordering a Service Record from the MOD.
-You can often work out when a soldier joined the 19th Hussars from their regimental number.
+Other Ranks: Soldiers who served in the ranks are usually far harder to research than officers.
+A service record is still the most important document to find, though a large percentage were destroyed in the Blitz.
+If a soldier served past January 1921 then their service record should still be with the Ministry of Defence and I have a guide on my Second World War website.
+If you know, or suspect post-war service.
+I’d recommend checking the Royal Tank Corps enlistment records 1919-1934 on FindmyPast.There is also the Military Discharge Indexes, 1920-1971 on Ancestry which records the army numbers of those who served post-1920.
+Soldiers who appear in these resources will have had their First World War regimental number replaced by an army number by 1920/1.
+Another important resource to check are the War Office casualty lists.

-A photograph showing jockeys who were serving with the 19th Hussars taken from The Tatler, 16 September 1914.
+The photograph below shows jockeys who were serving with the 19th Hussars and was taken from The Tatler, 16 September 1914.
 You would not usually expect to see named photographs of other ranks in Tatler!

 To research either an officer or other rank who served in the 19th Hussars during the war, you’re going to have to look at the records on both FindmyPast and Ancestry.
 Both sites offer a free trial and if you live in Britain, you can often access them at your local library.
 Clicking on the banner below will take you to FindmyPast.